This blog post was originally posted in January, 2021.

-In preparation for Black History Month, I spoke with Kyndal Poore and Jerald Bush, two leaders of the HSE Black Student Union, about their plans for the February celebration.
-Kyndal, the club’s president, shared the special programming they’ve planned for Black History Month and the goals of this student organization.
+In preparation for Black History Month, I spoke with Kyndal Poore and Jerald Bush, two leaders of the HSE Black Student Union, about their organization.
+Kyndal, the club’s president, shared the goals of this student organization.

-The first is a month-long social media campaign called “My Black Is”.
-This campaign is an opportunity for members to share how they define their culture.
-This campaign will take place on the club’s Instagram, @hsebsu, so you can follow along as the students explore what their culture means to them.
+The club is active on their Instagram, @hsebsu, and you can follow along as the students explore what their culture means to them.

-The second initiative challenges members to bring a non-Black friend to a BSU meeting.
+The club also encourages members to bring a non-Black friend to a BSU meeting.
 The club generally holds this event annually and Kyndal says it allows students “to bounce ideas off each other and say what’s on their mind.”
 This meeting will also focus on educating non-Black students on how to be an ally and advocate for racial equity.
 BSU officers have compiled a list of resources on advocacy and allyship that will be shared with meeting participants.

 Going into Black History Month, it is extremely important for all of us to take a moment to respect the Black experience and educate ourselves on Black culture.
 An important step in becoming an ally is to recognize what you don’t know and to actively educate yourself on Black history and the current challenges facing the Black community.